-During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Elizabeth Tse Man-yee (Member up to 30 November 2016), Ms Mable Chan (Member up to 31 July 2016), Mr Andrew Lai Chi-wah (Member from 1 August to 30 November 2016), Ms Carol Yuen Siu-wai (Member from 30 December 2016) and Mr Tommy Yuen Man-chung (Member from 30 December 2016).
-All members of the Audit Committee are non-executive Members.
+During the year, the Audit Committee comprised Mr Martin Siu Man-tat (Chairperson), Ms Carol Yuen Siu-wai, and Mr Tommy Yuen Man-chung.
+All members of the Audit Committee are nonexecutive Members.
 The Audit Committee has at least one member possessing "recent and relevant experience", namely, Mr Martin Siu Man-tat, who is a certified public accountant and is also the Director of Accounting Services of the Government of the Hong Kong Special Administrative Region.